RubixML/ML/docs/inference.md

 # Inference
 Inference is the process of making predictions using an [Estimator](estimator.md).
 You can think of an estimator *inferring* the outcome of a sample given the input features and the estimator's hidden state obtained during training.
-Once a learner has been trained it can perform inference on any number of unknown samples.
+Once a learner has been trained it can perform inference on any number of unknown samples containing values of the features used to train it.

 ## Estimator Types
 There are 4 base estimator types to consider in Rubix ML and each type outputs a prediction specific to its type.
 Meta-estimators are *polymorphic* in the sense that they take on the type of the base estimator they wrap.